 Respiratory assessment

-Chest imaging is done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 years.
+Chest imaging is performed at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 years.
 High-resolution chest CT may be helpful to more precisely define the extent of lung damage and to detect subtle airway abnormalities.
-Chest x-rays and CT may show hyperinflation, mucoid impaction, and bronchial wall thickening as the earliest findings.
+Chest radiographs and CT may show hyperinflation, mucoid impaction, and bronchial wall thickening as the earliest findings.
 Subsequent changes include areas of infiltrate, atelectasis, and hilar adenopathy.
 With advanced disease, segmental or lobar atelectasis, cyst formation, bronchiectasis, and pulmonary artery and right ventricular hypertrophy occur.
 Branching, fingerlike opacifications that represent mucoid impaction of dilated bronchi are characteristic.

 By permission of the publisher.
 From Berman L: Atlas of Anesthesia: Critical Care.
 Edited by R Miller (series editor) and RR Kirby.
 Philadelphia, Current Medicine, 1997.